 Improved collection, analysis, reporting and utilisation of good quality wildlife health data – at both the national and global level.

-The OIE works towards revision and development of science-based Standards and guidelines through OIE procedures.
+WOAH works towards revision and development of science-based Standards and guidelines through WOAH procedures.
 Once developed, implementation is carried out by Members.

 Enhanced scientific, research and surveillance network, with advocacy for studies to inform wildlife surveillance strategies and risk management.
 Veterinary education establishments (VEEs) and wildlife management institutions thus generate and disseminate knowledge on wildlife health issues.